Xiangyu-Hu/SPHinXsys/README.md

 ### Install on Windows Visual Studio

 You can find a installation instruction video: https://youtu.be/m0p1nybM4v4, and install by the following steps:
-1. Install latest version Cmake, SmartGit (choose non-commercial option) binary.
+1. Install latest version Cmake, SmartGit (choose non-commercial option) binary and make sure that google test is installed in Visual Studio.
 2. Build, test and install Simbody

         Downloading from https://github.com/simbody/simbody/releases